Russian star practices despite report of positive drug test

 The case is more complicated because minors have protection within the World Anti-Doping Code from being identified.

-“Obviously everyone has been worried, waiting for a decision,” said Morisi Kvitelashvili of Georgia, who trains with Valieva in Moscow, adding he is in contact with her but doesn’t know details of case.
+“Obviously everyone has been worried, waiting for a decision,” said Morisi Kvitelashvili of Georgia, who trains with Valieva in Moscow and has been in contact with her.
 “Her condition is good, and it seems like everything is fine.”

 The uncertainty in Valieva’s case contrasts with swift action taken by the ITA against an Iranian skier at the Beijing Games.
 Hossein Saveh Shemshaki gave a sample Monday that tested positive for an anabolic steroid and was provisionally suspended late Wednesday.